Freight audit: Benefits of freight audit

 Inbound logistics noted that for many companies, outsourcing could be the most economical way to properly audit and process freight invoices.
 They have also noted that the cost to verify, process and finally pay an internal freight invoice is around US$11 and the cost of outsourcing is around 5 to 10% of the internal cost and that has not included the cost savings from the invoice discrepancies.
 The discrepancies can be as much as 8.8% of the freight invoices.

-The provider of a freight audit can also provide automated cost allocation, reduction of invoices and comprehensive reports for the customer to make intelligent business decisions such as consolidation of shipments to a certain forwarder and landed costing of each product group.
+The provider of a freight audit can also provide automated cost allocation, reduction of invoices and comprehensive reports for the customer to make intelligent business decisions such as consolidation of shipments to a certain freight forwarder and landed costing of each product group.
 These reports are critical to a product costing and planning strategy in order to make the product successful in the targeted area.

-Freight cost reports can be generated to compare the freight costs for forwarders and the customers may use such reports to flag out service failures, negotiate for better freight deals or the opportunity to consolidate the shipments to a forwarder for a better rate.
-Customers can simulate the freight cost calculation for new freight rates or packages proposed by the forwarder and determine if this is suitable for their business model.
+Freight cost reports can be generated to compare the freight costs of freight forwarders or ocean carriers and the customers may use such reports to flag out service failures, negotiate for better freight deals or the opportunity to consolidate the shipments to a freight forwarder for a better rate.
+Customers can simulate the freight cost calculation for new freight rates or packages proposed by the logistics vendor and determine if this is suitable for their business model.

 With large fluctuations in the surcharges, the accounts department will have lower visibility in accruing freight cost.
 By choosing a freight invoice verification model, a customer can forecast the freight cost to be accrued for accounting purposes.
 This translates to lesser risk and more predictability in cash flow for the company.
-Akzo Nobel’s automated freight audit process has also instilled tighter controls over their freight accounting by eliminating human communication and intervention from the point of the freight quote to the payment process.
-By controlling the human communication and minimizing human intervention, the audit process will be unbiased and less likely to deviate from the proper process.

 According to Ocean Audit, up to 5% of a Shipper's 3-year total ocean freight spend is refundable and those funds will be discovered and repatriated to the Shipper in the post audit environment.